GoogleCloudPlatform/spinnaker-for-gcp/README.md

-The article [Install and Manage Spinnaker on Google Cloud Platform](https://cloud.google.com/docs/ci-cd/spinnaker/spinnaker-for-gcp) has instructions for using the management console.
+The article [Install and Manage Spinnaker on Google Cloud Platform](https://cloud.google.com/docs/ci-cd/spinnaker/spinnaker-for-gcp) has instructions for using this solution.

 ## Architecture